kurtosis-tech/kardinal-playground/README.md

    - Observe the current structure of the production environment
    - Note: If you're having trouble viewing Kiali, refer to the "Screenshots" section at the end of this README to see what the production environment should look like

-4. 🔧 Set up the dev flow:
+2. 🔧 Set up the dev flow:
    ```
    kardinal create-dev-flow voting-app
    ```
    This command will handle the deployment and port forwarding for you.

-5. 🧪 Interact with the dev version:
+3. 🧪 Interact with the dev version:
    - Check the "Ports" tab in the Codespaces UI
    - Look for the port labelled "voting-app-dev" and open it in your browser
    - Click on the voting buttons in the dev version to send traffic through it

+**Note**: Codespaces port forwarding can be flaky.
+If you immediately click on the toast that pops up when a port is fowarded, it can be too fast and the port tunnel will shut down.
+If that happens, just run `./scripts/forward.sh` to set up the forwarding again.
+Then, don't click on the toast - instead, let it run, wait a tick, and open the port in the "ports" tab.

-6. 🔍 Compare the new structure in Kiali:
+4. 🔍 Compare the new structure in Kiali:
    - Go back to the Kiali dashboard
    - Notice the changes in the environment:
      - A dev version is now deployed